-Discomfort (Low) Feeling uneasy

-when expressing

-oneself in English

-or giving

-presentations,

-especially in front

-of an audience.

-Experiencing

-discomfort when

-trying to understand

-complex English

-materials or

-communicating with

-native English

-speakers.
+Discomfort (Low) Feeling uneasy when expressing oneself in English or giving presentations, especially in front of an audience.
+Experiencing discomfort when trying to understand complex English materials or complex English

 3 Results and Discussion

 Within higher education, the development of English language skills among college students extends beyond the acquisition of knowledge and skills; it constitutes a profound and complex emotional journey.
 Table 4 summarizes the various affective responses to difficulty, along with their specific contributing factors, experienced by five college students across three key academic scenarios: classroom interaction, end-of-semester examinations, and oral presentations.